andrebystrom/ablc/README.md

 # Todos
 - Instruction patching for x64, meaning some generated code might be invalid.
 - Additional data types for typechecking etc, for example an environment/map type would be useful
+- Better error messages in parser and especially the typechecker
 # Possible extensions/enhancements
 1. Register allocator that actually allocates registers and does not spill every variable
 2. IR optimizations